Eschatologue/CM_wiki/docs/class/rogue/thief.md

 ### Level 17: Thieves' Reflexes

 You are adept at laying ambushes and quickly escaping danger.
 You can take two turns during the first round of any combat.
-You take your first turn at your normal Initiative and your second turn at your Initiative minus 10.
+You take your first turn at your normal **:d20-inv: Initiative**{.d20 } and your second turn at your **:d20-inv: Initiative**{.d20 } minus 10.